Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: The infinite presentation for

 These three types of element are the analogues of the maps arising within the proof of~\cite[Lemma~3]{Brin-baker} and their definition precisely follows that proof.
 Consequently, the product~$A_{d}(\bm{\alpha},\bm{\beta})$ evaluates in the group~$nV$ to the composite of an ``index~$d$'' baker's map with support~$\Gamma(\bm{\alpha})$ and the inverse of an ``index~$d$'' baker's map with support~$\Gamma(\bm{\beta})$.
 The subsequent elements $\hat{B}_{d}(\bm{\alpha})$~and~$B_{d}(\bm{\alpha})$ both evaluate to the ``index~$d$'' baker's map with support~$\Gamma(\bm{\alpha})$.
 The difference is that the address $\bm{\alpha} = (\alpha_{1},\alpha_{2},\dots,\alpha_{n})$ that we have first defined them upon satisfies $\length{\alpha_{1}} = 1$ for both products but the~$\hat{B}_{d}$ version requires $\length{\alpha_{d}} = 1$ while $B_{d}$~permits $\alpha_{d}$~to be empty.
 One notes that to define a baker's map on the whole space $\Gamma = \Cant^{n}$ (that is, with address~$\bm{\epsilon}$) requires a further such definition.
 As this is (up to choice of index~$d$) a single element in~$G_{\infty}$, we delay the definition of this element, which appears as~$C_{0,d}$ below (see Equation~\eqref{eq:HMgens1}).

-To extend the baker's maps to arbitrary addresses we make use of another convenient notation.
-If $g$~is an element of~$G_{\infty}$ and $\bm{\delta} \in \Omega$, we write $\bm{\delta}.g$ to denote the element of~$G_{\infty}$ obtained by inserting~$\bm{\delta}$ as a prefix in both entries of every transposition that appears in the product~$g$.
-Since the relations~\eqref{rel:symm}--\eqref{rel:split} are closed under performing such an operation on the transpositions involved, it follows that (i)~$\bm{\delta}.g$~is a well-defined element of~$G_{\infty}$ and (ii)~if $u = v$ is a relation that holds in~$G_{\infty}$ then $\bm{\delta}.u = \bm{\delta}.v$ also holds in~$G_{\infty}$.
+To extend the baker's maps to arbitrary addresses we use another convenient notation.
+If $g$~is an element of~$G_{\infty}$ and $\bm{\delta} \in \Omega$, we write $\bm{\delta}.g$ for the element of~$G_{\infty}$ obtained by inserting~$\bm{\delta}$ as a prefix in both entries of every transposition appearing in the product~$g$.
+Since the relations~\eqref{rel:order}--\eqref{rel:split} are closed under performing such insertions, it follows that (i)~$\bm{\delta}.g$~is a well-defined element of~$G_{\infty}$ and (ii)~if $u = v$ is a relation that holds in~$G_{\infty}$ then $\bm{\delta}.u = \bm{\delta}.v$ also holds in~$G_{\infty}$.
 We shall use the latter observation to reduce the number of calculations required.

 In terms of this prefix notation, observe that

 for any addresses $\bm{\alpha}$,~$\bm{\beta}$ and~$\bm{\delta}$ with $\bm{\alpha} \perp \bm{\beta}$.
 For our baker's maps, we define $\hat{B}_{d}(\bm{\alpha})$, where $\bm{\alpha} = (\alpha_{1},\alpha_{2},\dots,\alpha_{n})$ satisfies $\length{\alpha_{1}},\length{\alpha_{d}} \geq 1$, by writing $\bm{\alpha} = \bm{\delta}\bm{\beta}$ where $\bm{\beta} \in \{ \bm{0}_{1}.\bm{0}_{d}, \bm{0}_{1}.\bm{1}_{d}, \bm{1}_{1}.\bm{0}_{d}, \bm{1}_{1}.\bm{1}_{d} \}$ and then setting